shreyash-sonpethkar/TDtask3/README.md

 # Task

-This is a small html and css task. in this task I used defferent selectors to style.
+This is a small html and css task.
+In this task I used defferent selectors to style.

+# Technology

+HTML
+CSS

 # Files